 You have quite the prolific output as a writer.
 You have written over 30 plays including the award-winning ‘The Archbishop and the Antichrist,’ which you adapted into a screenplay, The Forgiven.
 What drives you?

 I hadn’t written until I wrote The Archbishop and the Antichrist in 2009.
 When I was a practicing lawyer – before I went to prison – I specialized in human rights issues.

-I was diagnosed being high on the Asperger’s scale as a child and always either struggled with the condition or else took advantage of it.
-A direct consequence I have always been very solitary, so that when it comes to study and writing I can lock myself into whatever I am doing and immerse myself completely.
+I was diagnosed as being high on the Asperger’s scale as a child and always either struggled with the condition or else took advantage of it.
+A direct consequence I have always been very solitary so that when it comes to studying and writing I can lock myself into whatever I am doing and immerse myself completely.
 On the negative side, I have never been able to maintain friendships or relationships.

 By the time I went to prison in 2008 after a conviction for fraud, I had managed to alienate everyone with whom I had a relationship or connection.
 I found myself, as usual, alone.
 Before being found out as someone who defrauded clients, I had been totally lost in my own private hell of drink and drugs.
 Being forced to give up this vice, I found myself locked into a world of guilt.